 Employer/Alumni Engagement and Outreach

-Career Services' employer/alumni relations and recruiting staff help connect students with employers and alumni, ensuring that those investigating their career paths have ongoing access to alumni and a broad range of career opportunities to help them plan for future success — including job and internship opportunities with a diverse array of global employers.
+Career Services' employer and alumni engagement and outreach staff help connect students with employers and alumni, ensuring that those investigating their career paths have ongoing access to alumni and a broad range of career opportunities to help them plan for future success — including job and internship opportunities with a diverse array of global employers.

 Career advisers assist students and alumni in choosing a major, exploring career interests, applying to graduate or professional school, looking for a job or internship or developing a career strategy.
 Our career advising staff is knowledgeable in the career development process, a wide range of career options and industries, graduate school application procedures and job market trends.
 We have listed some specialty areas below, however all of our career advisers can meet with any Princeton undergraduate, graduate student or alum.

 Peer Career Advisers (PCAs)